bouvet/spring-workshop/README.md

 We should now create our first API endpoint 🙌

-1. Create a new Java class which will function as our REST Controller class, using the annotation `@RestController` at the class level with the following endpoint: `/movies`.
+1. Create a new Java class which will function as our REST Controller class, using the annotations: `@RestController` and `@RequestMapping` at the class level with the following endpoint: `/movies`.
 2. Now add one method for a GET request using the `@GetMapping` annotation.
 The method should only return a String.
 3. Run the application and open your web browser.
 Go to the following URL: [localhost:8080/movies](http://localhost:8080/movies).
 You should now see the String you wrote in the Controller Class, in your browser window.